Hey South Shaganappi Communities, your Local Area Plan is ready!

 Find a My Idea Station Map near you to pick up an information booklet.

-The South Shaganappi Communities Local Area Plan is anticipated to be brought forward to the Infrastructure and Planning Committee (IPC) in January 2025.
+The South Shaganappi Communities Local Area Plan is anticipated to be brought forward to the Infrastructure and Planning Committee (IPC) in Winter 2025.
 Check back for a confirmed date soon or subscribe for email updates.

 Anyone who is interested can participate in the public hearing of Committee and/or Council.
 You can submit your comments in writing, register to speak or watch online.